What is Self Assessment?

 - £100 fixed penalty.
-The fixed penalty is applied if there is no tax to pay or if any tax due is paid on time
+The fixed penalty is applied after one day, even if there is no tax to pay or if any tax due is paid on time

 - Following 6 months another penalty totaling 5% of the tax due or £300.
 Whichever is the greater of the two will be charged.

 - Following 12 months a further 5% or £300 charge, whichever is the greater of the two.
 In extremely serious cases, you could be fined 100% of your tax bill, doubling the original amount.

 In addition to filing your self assessment tax return late you will have additional penalties if you do not pay any tax you owe on time.
 The additional late penalties for tax owed are:

 - At 30 days 5% of any tax unpaid

 - At 6 months 5% of any tax unpaid

 - At 12 months 5% of any tax unpaid

 Self Assessment Late Filing Penalties For Earlier Tax Years